 8. Savings and investments should not be made with money that should be given to ministries for God.
 I Corinthians 16:2 instructs us to give to God as He has prospered us, which suggests that we should give proportionately more as we accumulate more.
 And Malachi 3:8 states, “Will a man rob God?
 Yet you have robbed Me!
 But you say, ‘In what way have we robbed You?’
 In tithes and offerings.”
 Therefore, before we commit money to long-term savings and investments, we should give God the portion of our income that He has instructed us to contribute to His ministries.

 9. As Christians, we have the responsibility to share when we have an abundance.
-II Corinthians 8:13-14 says, “. . .
+Second Corinthians 8:13-14 says, “. . .
 I do not mean that others should be eased and you burdened; but by an equality, that now at this time your abundance may supply their lack, that their abundance also may supply your lack. . . .”

-For many years, statistics from the Internal Revenue Service indicate that for all but the very highest categories of income of taxpayers who itemize their deductions, the higher the income, the lower the percentage of their contributions.
+For many years, statistics from the Internal Revenue Service have indicated that for all but the very highest categories of income of taxpayers who itemize their deductions, the higher the income, the lower the percentage of their contributions.
 For example, during one three-year period, people with income of $15-30 thousand gave an average of 6.6% to charitable organizations; those earning $30-50 thousand gave an average of 4.0%; those earning $50-100 thousand gave 2.8%; and those earning $100-200 thousand gave 2.3%.

 Conclusion: Saving and investing, like the other areas of our life, reflect our maturity as Christians and should be approached by seeking God’s will, which is revealed through reading the Bible and prayer.